ISCHEMIC STROKE / ETIOLOGY

 • MR+MRA (optimal for imaging parenchyma and early ischemia)

-• if vasculitis is suspected, obtain black blood sequences to show wall inflammation
+• if vasculitis is suspected, obtain black blood sequences to visualize wall inflammation

 • the FCA Severity Score (FCASS) can assess the extent → see here